Attention

 Below discussed are some of the major problems in healthcare today:

 Rising healthcare costs: Rising healthcare costs have been a continuous problem in the industry.
 According to the Peterson and Kaiser Foundations' study, the U.S. spent more than $3.8 trillion on healthcare in 2019 and was expected to exceed $4 trillion in 2020.
-On a per-capita basis, the US spends nearly 42% more than Switzerland, the country with the second-highest per capita spending on healthcare, as per Health System Tracker
+On a per-capita basis, the US spends nearly 42% more than Switzerland, the country with the second-highest per-capita spending on healthcare, as per Health System Tracker

 RPM is the latest trend in the healthcare industry, and can strongly facilitate personalized care.
 However, traditional patient data management practices will not be able to efficiently sustain the large volumes of data that will be required for RPM.
 Traditional data management practices also hinder the possibility of collaboration between doctors and specialists, which is vital to delivering personalized healthcare services.
-All this can be made possible with help of application modernization services.
+All this can be made possible with the help of application modernization services.

 Data privacy, security, and regulatory compliance: With the mountains of data that are accessible to healthcare providers, data privacy and regulatory compliance have become a priority.
 Healthcare providers are finding it challenging to manage the increasing volume of patient data while ensuring data security and maintaining patient privacy with respect to sensitive information.
 In fact, the year 2020 saw more than 29 million healthcare records breached as per the HIPAA Journal.

-To help ensure that patient data is kept secure and private, regulations such as the HIPAA, California’s Consumer Privacy Act, Europe’s GDPR, etc. act as a motive for digital health providers to protect clinical data.
+To help ensure that patient data is kept secure and private, regulations such as HIPAA, California’s Consumer Privacy Act, Europe’s GDPR, etc. act as a motive for digital health providers to protect clinical data.

 Investing in new technology: Many healthcare providers are hesitant to transition towards these new technologies because of the lack of trust in AI and novel technologies among both patients as well as healthcare providers.
 The risk-averse nature of healthcare providers when making investments, the high investment involved, and compliance with complicated regulations as a result of going digital, etc. act as further barriers to the transition.
 As a result, while the industry is gradually adopting and implementing digital technologies, the overall industry-wide transformation efforts are highly fragmented.